blockchaingate/Kanban-js/README.md

-//Noted by Paul
-TO run this kanban-js project:
+## To run this kanban-js project:

-1. Clone kanban-js from github, checkout out to branch harry-develop
+1. Clone kanban-js from github, checkout out to branch master

+2. Checkout Kanban-go:
-2. Go to go/src/github.com/blockchaingate, clone kanban-go project here 2.1 go to ./kanban-go,  then execute make or make all
+    1. Go to folder: go/src/github.com/blockchaingate, clone kanban-go project here
+    2. Go to ./kanban-go,  then execute make

+3. Checkout Fabcoin-dev:
-3. Go to home fold of the project, clone fabcoin-dev here, then go into fabcoin-dev 3.1 execute ./autogen.sh
+    1. Go to home fold of the project, clone fabcoin-dev here, then go into fabcoin-dev
+    2. Execute ./autogen.sh
-    3.2 execute ./configure -- disable-tests
+    3. Execute ./configure -- disable-tests
-    3.3 make -j6   (use 6 cores to make)
+    4. make -j6   (use 6 cores to make)

 4. Go to secrets_admin fold, copy configuration_sample.json into configuration.json